Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-accessing.md

 ## Using Third Party Tools

-By default, and for security reasons, your Scalingo for PostgreSQL® database is not directly accessible from the Internet.
+By default, and for security reasons, your PostgreSQL® database is not directly accessible from the Internet.

 To access your database remotely you first need to [make it reachable over the Internet](#making-the-database-reachable-over-internet):